 Applications are submitted through PSU’s Admissions Office.
 Applications will be considered at any time, however we make most of our application decisions in the spring.
 Before applying, you are encouraged to contact a member of the faculty and the program coordinator to discuss research interests and possible funding for graduate study.
 You should identify a prospective faculty advisor during the application phase.

 We invite all students interested in environmental science and policy to apply.
 Students seeking admission should have training in the basic sciences, social sciences, and calculus and/or statistics.
 Our strongest students have course work in multiple areas including general biology, ecology or biogeography, physical geography or geology, physics, chemistry, sociology or anthropology, calculus, and statistics.
-Students lacking course work in multiple areas may be admitted conditionally and need to take additional courses to ensure they gain solid training in the discipline.
+Students lacking course work in multiple areas may be admitted conditionally and then take additional courses to ensure they gain solid training in the discipline.

-For more information about the MS in Environmental Science & Policy program, contact Program Coordinator June Hammond-Rowan (603) 535-3218.
+For more information about the MS in Environmental Science & Policy program, contact Program Coordinator June Hammond Rowan (603) 535-3218.